General Bank of Bengal and Bihar

-The General Bank of Bengal and Bihar (alternate spelling: General Bank of Bengal and Bahar) was a bank founded in the year 1773 in British India.
+The General Bank of Bengal and Bihar (alternate spelling: General Bank of Bengal and Bahar) was a bank in British India that operated between 1773 and 1775.

+It was founded in the year 1773 when India was under control of the East India Company.
 The bank was the fourth oldest bank in India.

-The bank became defunct March 31st, 1775.
+The bank became defunct March 31, 1775 having operated for only two years.

 History

 Founding

-The bank was established in 1773 by Warren Hastings, the very first Viceroy of India.
+The bank was established in 1773 by Warren Hastings, the first Viceroy of India.

 During the early years of the British rule in India, a need was felt for a bank that would service the British employees of the East India Company.
 Many banks were founded as a result, and the General Bank of Bengal and Bihar was one such bank.

 Management

 Although the bank was largely a private bank, it enjoyed patronage from the then government of India, the East India Company.

 The bank was staffed by mostly British nationals who were drawn mainly from the East India Company.

 Final Years

 The bank lasted in business for only two years and was finally closed in 1775.

 The bank also issued its own currency notes in its two years of existence.